Mateo Kovačić: Personal life

-Kovačić was born in Linz, Austria, to Bosnian Croat parents Stipo and Ružica who had moved there from Zabrđe near Kotor Varoš, Bosnia and Herzegovina ahead of the Yugoslav Wars.

-He is a devout Roman Catholic and he attends church every Sunday.
+Kovačić was born in Linz, Austria, to Bosnian Croat parents Stipo and Ružica who had moved there from Zabrđe ahead of the Yugoslav Wars.
+Kovačić is a Catholic and attends church every Sunday.
 He speaks five languages: Croatian, German, English, Italian and Spanish.
-He named Luka Modrić his football idol.

 In 2017, Kovačić married his longtime girlfriend Izabel Andrijanić.
-On 12 October 2020, Andrijanić gave birth to their first child, a baby boy named Ivan.
-The child was christened in July 2021, with Luka Modrić being his godfather.
+On 12 October 2020, Andrijanić gave birth to their first child, a boy.
+The child was christened, with the first name Ivan, in July 2021, with Luka Modrić as his godfather.
+In 2025, they had their daughter Luna.

-He made a cameo appearance in Jakov Sedlar's 2021 film The Match, alongside Croatia teammate Dejan Lovren.